The Twilight Zone (radio series): Releases

-Website
+CD and digital

 The Twilight Zone Radio Dramas were initially produced in 2002 and made available for sale on-line with the launch of the Twilight Zone Radio website.
 They were originally available in audio cassette tape and CD "collections" of 4 episodes apiece.
 Eight episodes were produced in 2002, and eight more in 2003.
 By late 2004, after the first 24 episodes were released between 6 numbered collections, the series would no longer be made available on cassette and new CD "volumes" comprising 10 episodes each were introduced with the release of six additional episodes, ending the year with 14 episodes for 30 in total, which were reorganized and shuffled between these first 3 volumes.

 In 2006, volumes 4 through 9 were released (60 episodes), then volumes 10 through 12 appeared in 2007 (30 episodes), and volume 13 in 2008 (10 episodes) would be the last volume made available on CD.
 Beginning in 2007, the shows were made available for individual MP3 download at $1.95 each, with most of volumes 14 through 17 released in 2009 and 2010 (38 episodes), and the last 8 episodes were produced between 2011 and 2012; leaving volume 18 incomplete with only 6 episodes.
 The final episode is titled "Another Place in Time" with no plans for further production.

-By mid 2015, the website moved off the www.twilightzoneradio.com website, and the domain redirected to hollywood360radio.net/TZ.
+By mid 2015, the website moved to hollywood360radio.net and in 2016 the website went completely offline, and with the domain redirecting to www.classicradiostore.com.

-In 2016, the website went completely offline, and the latter web address now redirects to www.classicradiostore.com with no reference to Twilight Zone Radio anywhere on the website.

-CDs and digital downloads of the shows can be purchased on Amazon and Audible from a variety of sources, with no real consistency in show or volume or collection composition, making it rather challenging to acquire all 176 episodes as of 2018.

-Additionally, there were several of the download-able episodes that were different from the CD version.
-These two excerpts from "A Hundred Yards Over the Rim" The Twilight Zone (radio series)#Volume 3 (volume 3 episode 3) are an example.
+CDs and digital downloads of the shows can be purchased on Amazon and Audible from a variety of sources, with no real consistency in show or volume or collection composition and several differing from the CD version.
+These two excerpts from "A Hundred Yards Over the Rim" (volume 3 episode 3) are an example.

-DVD & Blu-ray
+DVD and Blu-ray

 Some episodes of the radio drama were included on the DVD and Blu-ray releases of the TV series as special features alongside the original episodes.
-Although 155 out of 156 episodes of the TV series were remade as radio dramas (the exception being "Come Wander with Me"), only 30 are included on the DVD releases and 82 on the Blu-rays.
+Although 155 out of 156 episodes of the TV series were remade as radio dramas (the exception being "Come Wander with Me"), only 30 are included on the DVD releases and 81 on the Blu-rays.

 The radio episodes included on the Blu-rays are listed below in TV series order.
-Those that were previously included on DVD releases are noted.